alwaysdata/documentation/domains/add-an-external-domain/index.en.md

 tags = ["domains"]
 +++

 An operation that is free, this allows transferring the domain’s *technical* management without touching its *administrative* management (its registrar).
 If you wish to move all of the management to alwaysdata, use a [domain transfer]({{< ref "domains/transfer-a-domain" >}}).

-Here we wish to add the domain and change the [DNS server]({{< ref "remote-access/login-details" >}}) at your registrar.
+Here we wish to add the domain and **change of DNS servers** at the registrar to put `dns1.alwaysdata.com` and `dns2.alwaysdata.com`.

 1. From your administration interface, go to **Domains > Add a domain**;
     {{< fig "images/admin-panel_domain-list.en.png" "Administration interface: list of domains" >}}

-2. Fill-in the domain names that you wish to buy,
+2. Fill-in the domain names that you wish to add,
     {{< fig "images/admin-panel_add-domain-1.en.png" "Administration interface: step 1" >}}

 {{% notice info %}}